oracle-livelabs/analytics-ai/oci-datascience/ocw-2022-oci-session142/datascience.md

     **Compartment:** Verify that a compartment ( <tenancy_name> ) is selected.

     By default, any OCI tenancy has a default *root* compartment, named after the tenancy itself.
 The tenancy administrator (default root compartment administrator) is any user who is a member of the default Administrators group.
-For the workshop purpose, you can use *root* or create your own *Compartment* under the **root** folder.
+For the workshop purpose, you can use *Demo* compartment.

     **Display Name:** Enter the display name for your ADW Instance.
 Use a user-friendly name to help you easily identify the resource.
 You can leave the name provided.
 That field is not a mandatory one. **Database Name:** Enter any database name you choose that fits the requirements for ADW.
 The database name must consist of letters and numbers only, starting with a letter.
 The maximum length is 14 characters.
 For this demo purpose, I have called my database **ADWH**. **Workload Type:** Autonomous Data Warehouse **Deployment Type:** Shared Infrastructure **Always Free:** Off